Panasonic G7 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the G7 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The G7 was replaced by the Panasonic G85, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic G7 better than the Sony A99 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.